pelias-deprecated/packer/README.md

 [packer.io](https://www.packer.io) is a utility which builds automated machine images.

-Packer can be used to build `Amazon AMIs`, `Docker images`, `Google Cloud images`, `VirtualBox` etc... all from a single configuration.
+Packer can be used to support a variety of [builders](https://www.packer.io/docs/builders/index.html) such as `Amazon AMIs`, `Docker images`, `Google Cloud images`, `VirtualBox` etc... all from a single configuration.

-The utility is highly configurable and can also accept different 'provisioners' such as `chef` or `puupet` or simply `shell`.
+The utility is highly configurable and can also accept different [provisioners](https://www.packer.io/docs/provisioners/index.html) such as `chef` or `puppet` or simply `shell` scripts.

 ### Pelias

-This repo contains the configuration required to build images of the Pelias services for use in production and development environments.
+This repo contains the configuration required to build images of Pelias services, for use in production and development environments.

-### Installation
+### Installing Packer

 see: https://www.packer.io/docs/install/index.html